How to Recover Deleted Messages from your Samsung Cell Phone

 Now all you have to do is just tell the app which data should be backed up on your phone and that's it.

-dr.fone toolkit - Android Data Backup & Restore, is perhaps the simplest way to back up your Samsung messages.
+Dr.Fone - Phone Backup (Android), is perhaps the simplest way to back up your Samsung messages.
 The program offers a simple two-step Android data including messages to computer and even selectively restore backed up data to your Android device.
 Now Let’s see how to back up your Samsung messages.

 Step 1.
-Launch dr.fone toolkit for Android on your computer, select Data Backup & Restore among all the toolkits.
+Launch Dr.Fone on your computer, select Phone Backup among all the toolkits.

 Then connect your Android phone to the computer using a USB cable.
 Please make sure you have enabled USB debugging mode on the phone.
-If your Android os version is 4.2.2 or above, there will be a pop up window on the Android phone asking you to allow USB Debugging.
-Please tap on OK.
+Once your phone is connected, click Backup to continue.

 Step 2.
 Select file types to back up

 After the Android phone is connected, select the file types you want to backup.
-By default, dr.fone toolkit for Android has checked all the file types for you.
+By default, Dr.Fone has checked all the file types for you.
 Then click on Backup to start the backup process.

 The backup process will take a few minutes.
 Please don't disconnect your Android phone, don't use the device or delete any data on the phone during the backup process.